archiloque/tyrano_dsl/README.md

 A DSL to write visual novels games in Ruby using [TyranoBuilder](http://tyranobuilder.com).

+TyranoBuilder is a good tool has many features but I don't like to click-heavy interface to write.

 The goal is to provide a simple syntax you can use directly or you can build upon.

+You create your TyranoBuilder project with the specific options and the library is used to modify the content without touching the other things.

 The project is a WIP : I add things as I need them, if you have any issue or need something please ask me.